stanton26/AppDefense/labs/v2/horizon-lab.md

 ## Build Cloud Pod Architecture

 The Cloud Pod Architecture feature links together multiple View Pods to provide a single large desktop brokering and management environment.
-When the Cloud Pod Architecture feature is enabled, you can join togehter multiple View Pods to form a single View implementation called a Pod Federation.
+When the Cloud Pod Architecture feature is enabled, you can join together multiple View Pods to form a single View implementation called a Pod Federation.
 A Pod Federation can span multiple sites and datacenters.

-For configuring CPA you need to work **together** with your partner in this section because only **one** person can **initialize** the CPA and the other needs to **join** the CPA.
+For configuring CPA you need to work **together** with your partner in this section because only **one** person can **initialize** the CPA, and the other needs to **join** the CPA.
 Please discuss within your **team** who will initialize and who will join the initilized CPA.

 ![CPA1](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/CPA1.png)